From the Desk of Mayor Paul A. Hoelscher:

 As a result, I am asking everyone to follow the basic recommendations of our health professionals.
 They recommend the following:

 • Wear a face mask as much as possible

 • Practice social distancing of at least 6 feet

 • Wash your hands as much as possible

 • If you feel ill, stay home and contact your health care provider

 Working together we can stabilize our numbers in the days to come.
 Your cooperation is essential to our success in battling COVID-19.

 Finally, while Borough Hall remains closed to the public, all of the Borough staff are available by phone or email.
 All of our first responders are ready to assist any emergency.
 During these difficult times, please know your safety and property remain our main priority.
-I wish you all well for the Thanksgiving holiday.
 May you stay safe and healthy.

 Paul A. Hoelscher